-Probe diffusion has also been studied by a series of other physical techniques, each technique being sensitive to distinctive range of time and distance scales or other features of probe motion.
-For example, fluorescence correlation spectroscopy\cite{magde1972a}, which by varying the probe concentration can measure both the self diffusion coefficient and the mutual diffusion coefficient of the labeled species\cite{phillies1975a,scalettar1989a}, has in recent years been extensively used to measure tracer diffusion.
-Recent work using probe diffusion is sometimes termed \emph{microrheology}, the term microrheology referring to a particular model\cite{mason1996a} for interpreting quasielastic scattering spectra.
-In some studies, probe diffusion has been viewed as being of interest because it is a path to measuring the viscoelastic properties of the solution.
-In other studies, probe diffusion has been viewed as being of interest because it measures solution properties that are not the same as the viscoelastic properties of the solution.
+Probe diffusion has also been studied by other physical techniques, each sensitive to its own characteristic time and distance scales.
+For example, fluorescence correlation spectroscopy\cite{magde1972a}, which by varying the probe labelling fraction can measure both the self diffusion coefficient and the mutual diffusion coefficient of the labeled species\cite{phillies1975a,scalettar1989a}, has in recent years been extensively applied to tracer diffusion.
+Recent work using probe diffusion is sometimes termed \emph{microrheology}, the term microrheology referring to a particular model\cite{mason1996a} for interpreting scattering spectra.
+In some studies, probe diffusion is viewed as being of interest because it measures viscoelastic properties of the solution.
+In other studies, probe diffusion is viewed as being of interest because it measures solution properties that are different from the viscoelastic properties of the solution.

-A valuable complement to quasielastic scattering studies of probe diffusion is provided by measurements on probes subject to external driving forces.
-The overwhelming bulk of the literature on driven probe motion is provided by studies of capillary electrophoresis.
-The electrophoretic literature primarily emphasizes improving separations of different charged species.
-However, electrophoretic separations often use solutions of neutral polymers as the support medium.
-At the same time as these experiments are performing separations, these experiments are also giving information on the dynamics of the neutral polymers\cite{phillies2011a,phillies2012e}.
-A substantial literature exists on buoyancy-driven probe motion in the ultracentrifuge\cite{laurent1963a,ye1998a}.
-In a few experiments, magnetic\cite{hough1999a,schmidt2000a} or optical\cite{amblard1996a} tweezers were used to examine oscillatory driven movements of probes.
+A valuable complement to diffusion studies is provided by measurements on probes being driven by external forces.
+The overwhelming majority of work on driven probe motion in complex fluids relies on capillary electrophoresis.
+The emphasis of this work is on separating charged species.
+However, separations using, e.g., neutral polymer solutions as support media, equally give information on the dynamics of the support medium\cite{phillies2011a,phillies2012e}.
+A substantial literature exists on ultracentrifugal sedimentation in complex fluids\cite{laurent1963a,ye1998a}.
+A few experiments used magnetic\cite{hough1999a,schmidt2000a} or optical\cite{amblard1996a} tweezers to create oscillatory or other driving forces.
 Tweezer experiments are particularly interesting because the experimenter can separately control two of the three: drive force, drive frequency, and particle displacement.
-An alternative complement to probe diffusion is provided by tracking probes in complex fluids in which the fluid itself is performing driven motion, e.g., shear\cite{tapadia2006a}.
+An alternative complement to probe diffusion is provided by probes in complex fluids in which the fluid itself performs driven motion, e.g., shear\cite{tapadia2006a}.